kmnk/VRChat_MessageBoard/README.md

 # MessageBoard
-Simple system for input and share text in VRChat
+Simple system for input and share text in VRChat World

 ## Contents
 - README.md : this file